-Advertising for pressure cookers is common on television and in other media, and they are heavily marketed by distributors and retailers.
-Legal liability – depending on each of the above theories – may extend to virtually any company involved in the design, manufacture, distribution, and/or retailing of the product before it reached the consumer’s hands.
-Just who may be named as a defendant in a particular lawsuit will likewise depend on the nature of the defect in that case and which of these possible entities may bear legal responsibility.
+Advertising for pressure cookers is common on television and other media, and they are heavily marketed by distributors and retailers.
+Legal liability – depending on each of the above theories – may extend to virtually any company involved in the product's design, manufacture, distribution, and/or retailing before it reaches the consumer's hands.
+Just who may be named a defendant in a particular lawsuit will likewise depend on the nature of the defect in that case and which of these possible entities may bear legal responsibility.

 Personal injury claims based upon defective pressure cookers are unique, dependent upon the facts in each situation.
 However, numerous successful lawsuits have been filed and successfully resolved by settlement or trial nationwide.
 Our law firm would be happy to provide you free, friendly advice and a review of any personal injury claim you might have from an exploding pressure cooker or other defective product.

-Hello, I’m Ed Smith, and I am an experienced products liability lawyer in Sacramento, California.
-If you or a member of your family has been injured by a defective pressure cooker or other defective product, it's important to seek out advice from experienced legal professionals.
+If you or a member of your family has been injured by a defective pressure cooker or other defective product, it's essential to seek advice from experienced legal professionals.
 Please contact us for free, friendly advice related to a products liability claim by speaking with one of our injury attorneys at (916) 921-6400 or (800) 404-5400.
 You can also reach us through our online form.

 :gm cha [cs 1323]